PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 “So,” she said to herself “What I need is a plan.”.
 It was not an easy problem to solve, but quickly Tom had an idea!
 In fact the answer was clear: get another giant apple.
 Apples grow from apple pips.
 “But not in a day.”, disagreeing with herself.
 It was something.
 Tom understood there was a hidden treasure: the giant apple pips.

 Gently rising to her feet she walked to the core, close enough to judge where the pips could be.
-Squaring her knuckles with her shoulder, readjusting her footing; channelling body weight, Tom punched a level blow, ripping through the seed chamber.
+Squaring her knuckles with her shoulder, readjusting her footing; channelling body weight, she punched a level blow, ripping a small hole through to the seed chamber.
 Gripping the breach with both hands she tore it wider.

 Pushing a hand in deeply, she felt a pip.
 Pushing further, feeling around blindly, she mapped the pip’s orientation.
 With a concerted shunt the pip nudged to a better grip.
 Tom curled her hand around the pip’s back and eased it out.

-Once she had freed one, another two became accessible: she worked these out.
-Although large, Tom could fit all three in her pockets.
+Once she had freed one, another two became accessible: she worked these out and fitted all three of the large pips in her pockets.